expresspigeon/blog/src/content/kb/editor/creating-and-editing-template.md

 ## Adding a Row

 You can add another row by either clicking the **+** in the "Row Editor" or by clicking the "Add new row" button in the "Row Properties" panel on the left.
-From the "Row Properties" panel, new rows will be added to the top of the newsletter.
+From the "Row Properties" panel, new rows will be added to the top of the template.
 From the "Row Menu" they will be immediately added above the current row.

 ## Setting the Content Type